 More Places to Swim

-Medano Creek, Great Sand Dunes National Park: Winding through southern Colorado’s sand dunes is Medano Creek.
+Medano Creek is a creek cutting through the amazing Great Sand Dunes National Park.
+Winding through southern Colorado’s sand dunes is Medano Creek.
 You can’t exactly swim here, as the water often runs at more of a trickle than a surge, but it’s a unique oasis for sandcastle building and splashing in the water in the shadow of the towering tunes.

-Paradise Cove, near Florrisant about an hour from Colorado Springs: Find a popular watering hole near Cripple Creek with deep waters fed by a waterfall and dramatic cliffs to match.
+Paradise Cove, near Florrisant, is located about an hour from Colorado Springs.
+Find a popular watering hole near Cripple Creek with deep waters fed by a waterfall and dramatic cliffs to match.
 If you’re brave, take a leap into the water.
 Even if not, the views are amazing and the cool water is refreshing in the summer.

 There's always something going on at Boulder Creek in Boulder.
 This mountain creek runs down the canyon and through the popular college town of Boulder.
 Grab a tube and hop on the water for an adventure through the trees and the town.
 Go for a stroll along the water when you’re done.
 One of the quirkiest annual events on this water is the Tube to Work Day.
 It's like Bike to Work Day, but a bit splashier.
 As it sounds, people rent tubes and take them down the creek to work.
 Well, theoretically people go to work afterward.
 Although this holiday is much more like a big city party.